sahiga/developer.box.com/guides/embed/ui-elements/annotations.md

 }
 ```

-`annotationthreadsaved` event will be fired when an annotation thread was saved
-on the server.
+`annotationthreadsaved` event will be triggered when an annotation thread was saved on the server.
 The event data will contain:

 ```js
 {